This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Choose a blind

-Blinds can be just as effective as curtains and they are particularly good at showcasing a pattern to its full.
+Blinds can be just as effective as curtains and they are particularly good at showcasing a pattern to its fullest.
 Look how wonderful On the River in Marine looks in this study with its complementary navy walls.
 For something more subtle, try Kerplunk in Steel Grey, the tonal colours lend this versatile geometric a contemporary note.
 Velvet isn’t a good choice for roller blinds, but Roman blinds with their cascading folds of fabric are the ideal option.
 Velvet blinds can be used alone or effectively layered under curtains to create added interest at any window.

 Ready-to-go curtains are obviously easily available but like a well-tailored suit, bespoke, made to measure curtains are a cut above - and even though they are likely to be higher in price, your living space will thank you for it.
-So, visit your local interior designers or curtain maker for access to a wide range or curtain fabrics and to discuss your project in more detail.
+So, visit your local interior designers or curtain maker for access to a wide range of curtain fabrics and to discuss your project in more detail.
 To find your nearest stockist, simply add your postcode here.
 And remember, velvet is like leather or a good wine; it only gets better with age, so is the ideal choice for every well-dressed window.